 -

-To secure your spot in our workshop, please complete your registration and payment by December 31, 2024.
-(10% early bird discounts when you pay before December 8th, 2024)
+To secure your spot in our workshop, please complete your registration and payment by March 1st, 2025.

 -